CGJennings/se3docs/docs/um-release-notes.md

 - `ThemedSingleImageIcon` could enter an infinite loop trying to upscale an icon.
 - `DefaultPortrait.paint` did not honour a clip region set by the calling code.
 - The no-arg `ClassMap` constructor could not be invoked.
+- Added a workaround for an issue with how Java positions windows across multiple high DPI displays.
+This issue affects `ToolWindow`s such as the script output window, and causes the window to “snap” back to the main display when trying to drag to another display.
+Should it cause other issues, this workaround can be disabled by setting the preference key `window-location-bug-workaround` to `no`.

 ### For plug-in developers